anticoders/gagarin/README.md

 We've been testing Gagarin with `chrome` (38) and `firefox` (34, 36).
 At this moment we cannot guarantee it will work with other browsers.

+# Caveats

+There are a few issues which we are aware of and we are working hard to minimize their impact on the user experience.

+## Mongo throwing 100 error

+Sometimes, when you interrupt your tests with `CTRL-C` the test runner will fail to clean-up the mongo process running in the background.
+If you see this error, first try to find the process and kill it.
+If it does not help go to `.gagarin/local/db` and delete the `mongo.lock` file.

+## Tests fail due to timeouts

+Depending on the environment and the system performance, the tests may require timeout values different from the default ones.
+Please keep this in mind and see `gagarin --help` for available customization options.
+In case of problems, it's generally good to run tests in `--verbose` mode to have a better picture of what's going on.

+## `before all` timeout

+If you run your tests in `--verbose` mode you would notice that this is happening because sometimes webdriver fails to respond within a reasonable time window when we create a new browser session.
+This may also depend on your system resources.
+It's totally external to Gagarin, so the only thing we can do is to report this error properly.

 # Examples

 Since we don't have a comprehensive documentation yet, please consider the following set of simple examples as a current API reference.